rishikesh-j/rishikesh-j/README.md

 <h1 align="center">Aloha! 👋 I'm Rishikesh Jayakumar </h1>

 <p aligh="left">I'm a Cyber Security Researcher.
 My area of expertice would be Application Security and Network Security.
-I'm also trying to do well in Bug Bounties.</p>
+I'm also trying to do well in Bug Bounties.Basically am trying to make the internet a better place 😜.</p>

 <br>